 A noncitizen who has been deported (removed) from the U.S. to another country is not supposed to attempt to reenter for five, ten, or 20 years, or even permanently.
 (The exact length of time depends on factors like the reason for removal and whether the person was convicted of a crime.)
-In immigration-law lingo, you are "inadmissible" for the prescribed length of time after being removed.
+In immigration-law lingo, you are "inadmissible" for the set length of time after being removed.
 It doesn't matter whether the order of removal was issued in immigration court or by an officer at the airport or the border.

 If convicted, you could be penalized with serving up to two years in federal jail, paying a fine, or both.
-At the end of serving your time (if any), you could be put into immigration court proceedings or removed through the previously mentioned reinstatement of removal by immigration authorities unless ICE gives you a stay of removal or you pass a reasonable fear interview with an asylum officer.
+At the end of serving your time (if any), you could be removed through the previously mentioned reinstatement of removal by immigration authorities unless ICE gives you a stay of removal or you pass a reasonable fear interview with an asylum officer.

-If you have a new or separate basis upon which to request a visa or green card -- for example, your brother is a U.S. citizen and your priority date has become current, or you've received a job offer as a tech worker and wish to apply for an H-1B visa -- you may apply to go forward with that application.
+If you have a new or separate basis upon which to request a visa or green card—for example, your brother is a U.S. citizen and your priority date has become current, or you've received a job offer as a tech worker and wish to apply for an H-1B visa—you may apply to go forward with that application.
 But you can't do so right away.

 When you file an I-212, you (or more likely your lawyer, since this task could use professional help) will need to submit a statement and documentation that address any of these factors that are relevant to the reason you were deported or your current life.

 Only certain categories of people can apply for the I-212, namely those who:

 An example of someone entitled to file an I-212 would be a green card holder who received permanent residence through a U.S. citizen spouse and was deported due to having committed a crime.
 After being deported, the person can submit Form I-212 in connection with an application for a B-2 visitor visa.